Dog’s Tail Between Legs: Does This Mean They’re Sick?

 Whether you’re a new fur parent or you’ve had your furry friend for years, it’s hard enough for you to see them exhibit unusual behavior, let alone trying to decode what it might mean.
 So before we go any further, let’s take a look at some of the most common reasons why dogs put their tails between their legs.

-What Does a Dog’s Tail Between Their Legs Mean?
+What Does A Dog's Tail Between Their Legs Mean?

 Understanding your dog’s behavior is key to being a good pet parent.
 After all, our dogs can’t tell us what they’re feeling in words, so we have to rely on their actions and body language to clue us in.
 When it comes to a dog’s tail between its legs, there are a few different scenarios that could be going on.
 Contrary to popular belief, this doesn’t indicate that the dog is automatically sick.
 It could be a factor, but this isn’t the only case.